Aru Islands Regency: Administration

 Notes: (a) including 2 kelurahan – Siwalima (with an area of 3.36 km^{2}, and with 32,213 inhabitants as at mid 2023) and Galay Dubu (with an area of 1.0 km^{2}, and with 9,634 inhabitants), together forming Dobo town.

 (b) the 2010 population of Aru Utara Timur Batuley and Sir-Sir Districts are included in the figure for Aru Utara District, from which they were split.

 (c) the 2010 population of Aru Selatan Utara District is included in the figures for the districts from which it was split.

+Transportation

+As an archipelagic regency, the Aru Islands depend heavily on sea transportation for the movement of people and goods between islands.
+Dobo serves as the main transportation and economic centre and has the highest level of connectivity in the regency.

+Air transportation is provided through Rar Gwamar Airport, the regency's main air gateway.
+The regency also has a private airfield located in Benjina, Central Aru District.